voldedore/dotfiles/readme.md

 In fact, you may have to install this in order to make `bin/lock.sh` executable.

 ### polybar

+- To install polybar, need: base-devel group of package.

 - The config of polybar displaying cpu temp may vary due to variety of hardware.